 It Can Improve Athletic Endurance

-Eating a Mediterranean diet can help with improving your exercise performance immediately or within a few days (6).
+Eating a Mediterranean diet can help with improving your exercise performance within a few days (6).
 As such, experts acknowledge that this dietary pattern can quickly improve athletic performance.

 It May Promote Weight Loss